huggingface/blog/duckdb-nsql-7b.md

 ```

 - **ddl_create** will be the dataset schema as a SQL `CREATE` command
-- **query_input** will be the user in a natural language way
+- **query_input** will be the user instructions, expressed with natural language

-So, we need to tell to the model about the schema of the Hugging Face dataset, for that, we are going to do a trick:
+So, we need to tell to the model about the schema of the Hugging Face dataset.
+For that, we are going to do a trick:

 - Get the URL of the first parquet file of the dataset hosted in `refs/convert/parquet` in Hugging Face.
 See https://huggingface.co/docs/datasets-server/parquet